-We believe the results to date demonstrate our ability to both accurately define shared neoantigen targets and engineer the SLATE cassette and vaccine to optimize immune response based on those specific mutations.
+We believe the data generated to date for our SLATE program demonstrate our ability to both accurately define shared neoantigen targets and engineer the SLATE cassette and vaccine to optimize immune response based on those specific mutations.
 Having optimized and validated the SLATE cassette, we now believe the SLATE platform is ready for "plug and play" application across solid tumor indications and shared tumor neoantigen classes.
 In advancing SLATE, we aim to combine the potential benefits of the full spectrum of tumor antigens with the practicality of the "off-the-shelf" approach.